joezuntz/cosmosis-doc/usage/parameter_files/params_ini.rst

     [output]
     filename = my_output_chain.txt
     ; the default format is "text".
-It can also be set to "fits". format = text
+It can also be set to "fits", but we don't recommend that. format = text